alekssuoregon/UOCIS322-P4/README.md

 This part defines special cases not outlined in the rusa.org documentation and how it is handled here.

 1.)
-If the brevet control is at distance 0.
-Then the open time will be unchanged and the closed time will be +1 hour
+If the brevet control is at distance 0-60.
+Then the open time will be unchanged and closed time will be calculated at 20km/hr + 1hr

 2.)
 If the brevet control is on a boundary(200, 400, 600, 10000), then it will fall within the lower ranges ruleset.